TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-cannotstopstartorrestartavm-scaleset.md

 	articleId="470fbf27-6619-4809-baed-df9c3a2a0074"
 />

-# management/cannot stop, start, or restart a vm
+# management/cannot stop, start, or restart a Scale Set

 ## **Recommended documents**